settermjd/inbound-parser/README.md

   - [tokenizer][ext-tokenizer]
   - [xml][ext-xml]
   - [xmlwriter][ext-xmlwriter]
+  - [The required extension](https://www.doctrine-project.org/projects/doctrine-dbal/en/3.7/reference/platforms.html) for your database of choice
 - [A Twilio Account](https://www.twilio.com/try-twilio)
 - [A SendGrid account](https://signup.sendgrid.com/)
 - A domain that you can use, along with access to the DNS records